 Coordinate efforts to address issues and interests in California

 Effectively addressing wind power’s issues in California requires a coordinated effort tailored to our state’s specific wind resources, policies, grid, technology portfolio, and public interests.
 A broad set of parties are engaged in wind power development and research, from international companies to regional interest groups.
 They include industry, national labs, state agencies, county offices, trade organizations, private consultants, academia, and more.
 CWEC collaborates with all of these groups to ensure that the specific interests of California are met.
-Additionally, we host an annual symposium, the California Wind Energy Collaborative Forum, to further encourage open dialogue among these parties.
+Additionally, we have hosted several symposia, the California Wind Energy Collaborative Forums, to further encourage open dialogue among these parties.

 Provide and promote education, training, and outreach

 Wind power in the future cannot succeed without education today, yet there is a troubling lack of learning and training opportunities.
 CWEC is committed to filling this gap, from higher education to vocational training to public outreach.
 We develop and teach university level engineering curriculum.
 In cooperation with wind plant operators, we created a Wind Energy for Technicians short course, which covers the science and engineering of modern utility-scale wind power.
 The technical detail and comprehensiveness of this course has attracted not only technicians, but also engineers, investors, and business office personnel.
 To the general public, we offer a Small Wind Energy Systems one-day course covering the science, economics, and ownership of a small wind turbine.
 Finally, we speak to groups about modern wind power to dispel misperceptions and inform the public about the current state of wind.